wsad-io/SideQuest/README.md

 VR apps dont work when launched from the app launcher currently, only 2d apps.
 The workaround is to launch the VR apps from the unknown sources list instead - they are usually listed there!

-It is important to follow the instructions in the setup screen before you start - particularily installing the SideQuest Launcher app to be able to find 2D apps on your device once they are installed.

 ## SideQuest Features

 -   Automatic download of ADB platform-tools for your platform - win/mac/linux.